canonical/k8s-snap/docs/src/index.md

 ```

 ---

 ````{grid} 1 1 2 2

 ```{grid-item-card}
 :link: snap/
 ### [Install K8s from a snap ›](snap/index)
 ^^^
-Our tutorials, How To guides and other pages will explain how to install, configure and use the Canonical Kubernetes 'k8s' snap.
+Our tutorials, How To guides and other pages will explain how to install,
+ configure and use the Canonical Kubernetes 'k8s' snap.
 ```

 ```{grid-item-card}
 :link: charm/
 ### [Deploy K8s using Juju ›](charm/index)
 ^^^
-Our tutorials, How To guides and other pages will explain how to install, configure and use the Canonical Kubernetes 'k8s' snap.
+Our tutorials, How To guides and other pages will explain how to install,
+ configure and use the Canonical Kubernetes 'k8s' charm.
 ```

 ````